Updated July 2, 2021.

 Hilo is on the rainy side of the island.
 This makes it a prime place to spot rainbows.
 Check out this one right outside our hotel, over looking Hilo Bay and downtown Hilo!

-Keep reading: 10 Reasons to Visit Hawaii’s Big Island
+Keep reading: 10 Reasons to Visit the Island of Hawai’i

 8. Volcanoes National Park